dicksont/es6-set-eq/README.md

-## Introduction
+## Background

-Whatever happened to the equals method in ES6 sets.
-Well, until they show up, you can use this package as a filler.
+Whatever happened to the equals method in ES6 sets?
+Well, until it shows up, you can use this package as a filler.

+## Usage
 Here's how to use:

-## Usage

 ### NPM + Node